 No work was carried out on the Potrerillos property during 2015.
-During the year ended December 31, 2015, the Company determined that it would not be exploring the Fronterra District further, and wrote-off \$656,124 in acquisition costs.
-The property remains permitted, in good standing, and the Company is seeking an option or joint venture partner for the project.
+During fiscal 2015, the Company determined that it would not be exploring the Fronterra District further, and wrote-off \$656,124 in acquisition costs.
+The Company is seeking an option or joint venture partner for the project.